Great people have not been

 Of course, we can't do everything that we do just for others--sometimes we do something that can make us proud.
 We run the 10k race a little bit faster than before, or we get a short article published, or we win an award at work or at school.
 Those are all great achievements, and most of us are able to avoid letting such achievements go to our heads and make us forget others.
 But we must focus on how such achievements add to our confidence or self-esteem so that the next time we're in a situation that demands a certain level of confidence, that prize that we won becomes much more valuable because its effects make us much more effective in the current situation.

-My greatest accomplishments shall never be known, perhaps even to me.
+My greatest achievements shall never be known, perhaps even to me.
 Having made someone smile and see the world a bit brighter, having given someone hope for the future, having helped someone see potential inside him or her self that he or she never might have seen otherwise, having helped someone to see just how beautiful he or she really is--these to me are the achievements that most can help this world to be a brighter, more loving place.

-I long to accomplish a great and noble task,
+I long to accomplish a great and noble task, but it is my chief

-but it is my chief duty to accomplish small tasks as if they were great and noble.
+duty to accomplish small tasks as if they were great and noble.

 Helen Keller

-I do not want to die. . . until I have faithfully made the most of my talent and cultivated the seed that was placed in me until the last small twig has grown.
+I do not want to die. . . until I have faithfully made the most

 Kaethe Kollwitz